WilliamHiggs/kata-solutions/README.md

 # kata-solutions
 (SPOILER ALERT!)
 Solutions to Codewars challenges.
 I'll be adding and refactoring monthly.
 ## Still to add:
- - ES2015: Get the real length of string
  - Return the day
  - Watermelon
  - Even or Odd - Which is Greater?